Zotac just launched the the GeForce GTX 1080 Ti Arctic Storm Mini, the world’s smallest GTX 1080 Ti.

 The card which measures just 6.46″ wide by 8.35″ long features Zotac’s ArticStorm open loop waterblock to minimize footprint and maximize cooling potential.
 The waterblock utilizes a nickle plated direct copper contact capped with a transparent, tinted acrylic top.
 It’s a full coverage waterblock, so it not only covers the GPU, but also the VRMs as well.
 To give it some extra shine, it also comes with white LEDs installed around the edge.

 The robust cooling means higher overclocking potential.
-Out [...]
+Out of [...]

 Last week at CES, MSI displayed their new batch of PC hardware for 2017.
 The new roster highlights include AMD Ryzen X370 motherboards and an external graphics dock.